Last Updated on March 8, 2025

 Arm

-Also called upper arm or brachium, the arm extends from the shoulder to the elbow (or cubitus).
+Also called the upper arm or brachium, the arm extends from the shoulder to the elbow (or cubitus).
 The bone of the arm is the humerus.
 Its upper end meets the scapula and from the shoulder joint.
 The shoulder joint permits movements of the arm.

 Forearm or Antebrachium

-Forearm extends from the elbow to the wrist.
+The forearm extends from the elbow to the wrist.
 The bones of the forearm are the radius and the ulna.
 At their upper ends, they meet the lower end of the humerus to form the elbow joint.
 Their lower ends meet the carpal bones to form the wrist joint.
 The elbow joint permits movements of the forearm, namely flexion, and extension.
 The radioulnar joints permit rotatory movements of the forearm called pronation and supination.

 Hand (Manus)